A Guide to Engagement Rings

 For more information take a look at our blog on considerations to make when choosing an engagement ring.

-The setting is arguably one of the most important factors of your engagement ring as it ensures that your precious diamond is safe and secure.
-The setting can help to make your engagement ring truly sparkle, as it will allow the light to hit and reflect off your diamond in different ways, impacting the overall look of your ring.
+The setting is arguably one of the most important factors of your engagement ring as it ensures that your precious diamond is safe and secure while also allowing light to hit and reflect off your diamond in different ways.
+Choosing an engagement ring setting can depend on your partner's personal style as well as the shape of the diamond you choose as it will help to make your engagement ring truly sparkle.

 Knowing the diamond shape your partner is looking for in an engagement ring will help your search immensely.
 If you’re not sure which shape they would prefer, think about your partner’s general style.
 For example, a round cut diamond is perfect for a lady who loves simplicity and elegance, whereas an emerald cut is ideal for anyone who loves a little glamour and flamboyance.